Sterling hits fresh highs vs dollar and euro

 Britain’s coronavirus-ravaged economy suffered its biggest crash in output in more than 300 years in 2020 when it slumped by 9.9%, data showed last week.

-Still, sterling is the best-performing G10 currency this year, up 2% against the dollar, and 2.5% against the euro.
+Still, sterling is the best-performing G10 currency so far this year, up 2% against the dollar, and 2.5% against the euro.

+"While the UK is currently in lockdown and growth this quarter will be negative, the full-year macro-economic backdrop remains strong and inflation contained," said Caroline Simmons, UK Chief Investment Officer, UBS Global Wealth Management.

-Meanwhile, expectations of large fiscal stimulus in the United States and an overall negative outlook on the dollar have given the pound/dollar exchange rate - known by traders as "cable" - a boost.
+Expectations of large fiscal stimulus in the United States and an overall negative outlook on the dollar have alsoboosted the pound/dollar exchange rate - known by traders as "cable".

 Investors betting on a rebound in global growth - known as the reflation trade - have also contributed to sterling's gains as the currency is considered correlated with growth and risk sentiment.

-"Sterling continues to push ahead as the dividend of rapid vaccination and the currency’s relative high beta among the three majors (USD, EUR and JPY) both help in the current reflationary environment," strategists at ING said in a note to clients.
+"Sterling continues to push ahead as the dividend of rapid vaccination and the currency’s relative high beta among the three majors (USD, EUR and JPY) both help in the current reflationary environment," ING strategists said in a note to clients.

 COVID-19 vaccinationshttps://tmsnrt.rs/2YVEIse